Frequently Asked Questions

 Yes.
 We reserve most of our fellowships for domestic students, so our international students typically seek funds from agencies in their home countries, but we have some funds available.
 All international students must provide evidence of sufficient funding for tuition and living expenses for the entire academic year to the Graduate Division upon accepting an admission offer.

-The essays are critical to our review, as we recruit science students with innate writing talents.
+The essays are critical to our review, as we use them to try to get to know our applicants.
 Think of standing at the cusp of a ridge, which represent's today's date.
-To your left is everything that has gotten you to this point: the trails you followed into science, from childhood onward; the major influences in your life; the rewarding experiences you've had in school and at jobs; and why you've decided to make a change.
+To your left is everything that has gotten you to this point: the trails you followed into your course of academic study, from childhood onward; the major influences in your life; the rewarding experiences you've had in school and at jobs; and why you've decided to make a change.
 That's your personal history.
 To your right is the professional path you wish to follow: the kinds of writing and communication you wish to do; the audiences you want to reach; and how you think our program can help you get there.
 That's your statement of purpose.
-See this NASW article by director emeritus Robert Irion for additional thoughts.

 Our academic cycle is on the three-quarter system: mid-September through early December; early January through mid-March; and late March through early June.
 The part-time internships during the school year run concurrently with classes.
 We require our graduates to finish their full-time summer or fall internship within six months of completing the academic program.

 We do not allow visitors in the classroom.
-There is one exception: Students who have an offer of admission may request to sit in on classes for one day as part of a campus visit.
+There is one exception: Students who have an offer of admission may attend classes during Admit Day in mid-March.

-This determination is made by the UCSC Registar, not by our program.
+This determination is made by the UCSC Register, not by our program.
 Visit the Registrar's residency webpage for more information.

 Email: scicom (at) ucsc.edu